hardrock100/hardrock100.github.io/docs/runners_manual_2021/crewing_pacing/crew_driving_directions.md

 3. Turn left (E) passing through the hamlet of Ophir.
 4. **You must park in the [designated lot in Ophir](https://goo.gl/maps/Z4T8wmra9VL1ys6P9) and hike back up Ophir Pass Road (roughly 2mi) to the aid station.**

-No crew, spectator, media or parking or drop-offs of any kind will be allowed along Ophir Pass Road.
-We are serious, and penalties including disqualification and/or suspension from the lottery in future years can be applied to runners for non-compliance by their crews.
+No crew, spectator, media or parking or drop-offs of any kind will be allowed along Ophir Pass Road. *We are serious*, and penalties including disqualification and/or suspension from the lottery in future years can be applied to runners for non-compliance by their crews.

 **Telluride**